-With any running shoe, make sure you have at least a finger’s width of space at the end of your toes, to allow room for your feet to expand as they get hot.
+With any running shoe, make sure you have at least a finger’s width of space at the end of your toes to allow room for your feet to expand as they get hot.
 Most runners will go up at least half a size from their normal shoe size.
-If you have a history of injuries, then cushioned shoes can help provide greater impact on each foot strike.
+If you have a history of injuries, cushioned shoes can help provide a greater impact on each foot strike.

 About at-home gait analysis

 In simpler times, we’d recommend you take yourself to a specialist running shoe shop to have your gait looked at before purchasing a new pair of running shoes.
 It’s important to find out if you are a neutral runner or you pronate; this is where you need extra support on the inside of your feet to stop them from rolling inwards and putting stress through your leg joints.